 Think of it this way: the provider builds a secure vault, but you’re the one who sets the combination and decides who gets a key.
 As some major cloud security failures have shown, the responsibility for managing access and properly configuring security settings almost always falls on the customer.

-Myth: Free Storage Is “Good Enough” for Business
+Myth #2: Free Storage Is Safe Enough for Business

 Using free, consumer-grade cloud storage for your business files might seem like a great way to save money, but it comes with hidden costs.
 If a service is free, there’s a good chance the company makes money from your data, whether through advertising or other means.
 For these services, robust security often isn’t the main priority.